auth0/docs/articles/cms/wordpress/configuration.md

 * **Migration IPs Whitelist:** Only requests from listed IPs will be allowed access to the migration webservice.
 Option name is `migration_ips_filter`.

-* **Implicit Login Flow:** If enabled, uses the [Implicit Flow](/protocols#oauth-for-native-applications-and-javascript-in-the-browser) protocol for authorization in cases where the server is without internet access or behind a firewall.
+* **Implicit Login Flow:** If enabled, uses the [Implicit Flow with form_post](/api-auth/tutorials/implicit-grant) protocol for authorization in cases where the server is without internet access or behind a firewall.
 Option name is `auth0_implicit_workflow`.

-* **IP Ranges:** Enter one range per line.
-Range format should be: `xx.xx.xx.xx - yy.yy.yy.y`.
-Option name is `ip_ranges`.

 * **Valid Proxy IP:** List the IP address of your proxy or load balancer to enable IP checks for logins and migration web services.
 Option name is `valid_proxy_ip`.

-* **Extra Settings:** A valid JSON object that includes options to call Lock with.
-This overrides all other options set above.
-For a list of available options, see [Lock: User configurable options](/libraries/lock/customization) (e.g.: `{"disableResetAction": true }`).
-Option name is `extra_conf`.

-* **Custom Signup Fields:** This field is the JSON that describes the custom signup fields for Lock.
-The should be a in the form of JSON and allows the use of functions for validation.
-[More info on custom signup fields here](/libraries/lock/v11/configuration#additionalsignupfields-array-).
-Option name is `custom_signup_fields`.

 * **Auth0 Server Domain:** The Auth0 domain, it is used by the setup wizard to fetch your account information.
 Option name is `auth0_server_domain`.